 White House is a somewhat small city located in the state of Tennessee.
 With a population of 13,661 people and four constituent neighborhoods, White House is the 50th largest community in Tennessee.
 Much of the housing stock in White House was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local White House economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in White House, where the median household income is $80,504.00.

 White House real estate is some of the most expensive in Tennessee, although White House house values don't compare to the most expensive real estate in the U.S.

-White House is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, White House doesn't have a public transportation system that people use for their commute.

-The overall education level of White House is somewhat higher than in the average US city of 21.84%: 25.44% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of White House citizens is a little higher than the average for US cities and towns: 24.75% of adults in White House have at least a bachelor's degree.

 The most common language spoken in White House is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Vietnamese.